 The Joma specializes in egg dishes of every conceivable variety, while you’ll even find “beuschel” (offal) at Meierei in Stadtpark.

-For more inspiration, why not check out the Viennese breakfast guide on Good Morning Vienna.
+For more inspiration on what to eat in Vienna for breakfast, why not check out this guide on Good Morning Vienna.

 The term Wiener schnitzel is protected by geographical indication under EU law.
 That means, if it’s not made with veal, it’s not a real Wiener schnitzel.
 However, the less pricey but equally delicious pork schnitzel may be called Wiener schnitzel from pork or “schnitzel nach Wiener Art” (Wiener-style schnitzel).

 While there are endless debates among the city’s residents as to which restaurant or pub makes the best schnitzel in Vienna, one thing is clear – there are plenty of candidates to choose from!
 Figlmüller is well-known, but you can also try Plachutta, Schnitzelwirt, or Pürstner.
 We can personally recommend Glacis Beisl, Müllerbeisl, and Kantine m101.